erwinmedina/Lexer/README.md

-# Assignment 1 - Lexer/Scanner
+# Project 1 - Lexer/Scanner

 ## Objective:
 To create a lexical analyzer that involves parsing the given character stream from an input file.
 The final product is an output file with all lexemes separated into tokens.